eagles-project/skywalker/docs/input.md

 are always interpreted as strings, so if your program needs an integer or floating point value to configure itself, it must convert the relevant setting to the correct type.

+Settings blocks are entirely optional and can be omitted if you don't need them.

 ## Input